 Leonard Bernstein Music Publishing Company LLC, Publisher.

-I sensed he was more skeptical than trusting.
+I sense he’s more skeptical than trusting.

 “Okay.
 You first have to trust Jace to come into your heart.
 Since you don’t know him or us that well, you can trust Nina.
 She’ll open your heart to Jace for you.
 Sit with her.
 She’ll show you.”

-Again we were in hysterics.
+Again we’re in hysterics.